nesevis/exhaust/README.md

 - **Structured coverage** — boundary values and parameter interactions are tested systematically before random sampling begins, so edge cases are covered by design rather than luck.
 - **Automatic reduction** — when a failure is found, Exhaust reduces it to the smallest possible counterexample, typically within 100ms.
 No custom reduction functions needed.
 - **Contract testing** — generate random sequences of commands against a stateful system and verify that invariants hold after every step.
+Async contracts run commands concurrently with deterministic interleaving at `await` boundaries, finding data races the sequential runner can't.
 - **Inspectable generators** — generators are data structures, not opaque closures.
 The library runs them forward to generate, backward to decompose, and replays them for deterministic reproduction.

 Exhaust works in three modes: